 A TUNNEL TO ANOTHER TIME…

-The Lebanon Extension mine tour goes into the newly re-opened southwest Lebanon access tunnel.
-This tour takes you over 900 feet into Leavenworth Mountain.
-This tunnel follows a section of the Hise ore body that extends from the silver mines of Silver Plume to the Silver Queen mine in Georgetown.
-You will see naturally occurring “silver pearls”, calcified hobnail boot prints, calcite dams, stalactites that are over 100 years old.
+This tour takes you over 1,000 feet into Leavenworth Mountain, exploring a once operational silver mine tunnel!
+The Lebanon access tunnel follows a section of the Hise Ore that extends from the silver mines of Silver Plume to the Silver Queen mine in Georgetown.
+Led by our knowledgeable mine tour guides, you will see naturally occurring “silver pearls”, calcified hobnail boot prints, calcite dams, stalactites that are over 100 years old.

 *** While every effort is made to adhere to the published schedule, the Georgetown Loop Railroad reserves the right to delay or cancel trains for any reason and will not be held liable.
 Locomotives and passenger cars are subject to change without notice.***